A Degeneracy Framework for Scalable Graph Autoencoders: Introduction

 \section{Introduction}

-Graphs have become ubiquitous in the Machine Learning community, thanks to their ability to efficiently represent the relationships among items in various disciplines.
-Social networks, biological molecules and communication networks are some of the most famous real-world examples of data usually represented as graphs.
-Extracting meaningful information from such structure is a challenging task, which has initiated considerable research efforts, aiming at tackling several learning problems such as link prediction, influence maximization and node clustering.
+Graphs have become ubiquitous in the Machine Learning community, thanks to their ability to efficiently represent the relations among items in various disciplines.
+Social networks, biological molecules, and communication networks are some of the most famous examples of real-world data usually represented as graphs.
+Extracting meaningful information from such structures is a challenging task that has initiated considerable research efforts, aiming to solve various problems ranging from link prediction to influence maximization and node clustering.

-In particular, over the last decade there has been an increasing interest in extending and applying Deep Learning methods to graph structures. \cite{gori2005,scarselli2009} firstly introduced graph neural network architectures, and were later joined by numerous contributions to generalize CNNs and the convolution operation to graphs, leveraging spectral graph theory \cite{bruna2014}, its approximations \cite{defferrard2016,kipf2016-1} or spatial-based approaches \cite{hamilton2017}.
-Attempts at extending RNNs, GANs, attention mechanisms or word2vec-like methods for node embeddings also recently emerged in the literature ; for complete references, we refer to \cite{wu2019comprehensive}'s survey on Deep Learning for graphs.
+In particular, over the last decade, there has been an increasing interest in extending and applying Deep Learning methods to graph structures.
+Gori et al. \cite{gori2005} and Scarselli et al. \cite{scarselli2009} introduced some of the first graph neural network architectures, and were joined by numerous other contributions aiming to generalize CNNs and the convolution operation to graphs, by leveraging spectral graph theory \cite{bruna2014}, its approximations \cite{defferrard2016,kipf2016-1}, or spatial-based approaches \cite{hamilton2017}.
+Attempts at extending RNNs, GANs, attention mechanisms, or word2vec-like methods to graphs also recently emerged in the literature.
+For complete references, we refer to Wu et al.~\cite{wu2019comprehensive}'s recent survey on Deep Learning for graphs.

+In this paper, we focus on the graph extensions of autoencoders and variational autoencoders.
+Introduced in the 1980's \cite{Rumelhart1986}, autoencoders (AE) are efficient methods to learn low-dimensional ``encoded'' representations of some input data in an unsupervised way.
+These models regained significant popularity over the last decade through neural network formulations~\cite{baldi2012autoencoders}.
+Furthermore, variational autoencoders (VAE) \cite{kingma2013vae}, described as extensions of AE but actually based on quite different mathematical foundations, also recently emerged as a powerful approach for unsupervised learning from complex distributions.
+They leverage variational inference techniques, and assume that the input data is the observed part of a larger joint model involving some low-dimensional latent variables.
+We refer to Tschannen et al. \cite{Tschannen2018recentVAE} for a review of the recent advances in VAE-based representation learning.